15 Best Art Therapy Prompts for Anxiety You Can Start Today

 9. Zentangle Anxiety Patterns

 The prompt: Divide a small square of paper into sections.
-Fill each section with a different repetitive pattern—lines, dots, swirls, grids.
+Fill each section with a different repetitive pattern — lines, dots, swirls, grids.

-Materials: Small paper (3.5\" square), fine-tip pen
+Materials: Small paper (3.5" square), fine-tip pen

-10. Gratitude vs. Worry Balance
+10. Gratitude vs. Worry Balance Scale

 Materials: Paper, pen or markers